 Pin No. LFCSP TSSOP Mnemonic Description 1 3 VoutA Analog Output Voltage from DAC A. The output amplifier has rail-to-rail operation.
 16 2 NC No Connect.
 Do not connect to this pin.
 2 4 GND Ground Reference Point for All Circuitry on the Part.
 3 5 V {DD} Power Supply Input.
 This part can be operated from 2.7 V to 5.5 V. Decouple the supply with a 10 μ F capacitor in parallel with a 0.1 μ F capacitor to GND.
 4 6 NC No Connect.
 Do not connect to this pin.
 5 7 VoutB Analog Output Voltage from DAC B. The output amplifier has rail-to-rail operation.
 6 8 SDA Serial Data Input.
 This pin is used in conjunction with the SCL line to clock data into or out of the 24-bit input shift register.
 SDA is a bidirectional, open-drain data line that should be pulled to the supply with an external pull-up resistor.
 7 9 LDAC LDAC can be operated in two modes, asynchronous and synchronous.
-Pulsing this pin low allows either or both DAC registers to be updated if the input registers have new data.
+Pulsing this pin low allows any or all DAC registers to be updated if the input registers have new data.
 This allows both DAC outputs to simultaneously update.
 This pin can also be tied permanently low.
 8 10 GAIN Gain Select.
 When this pin is tied to GND, both DAC outputs have a span from 0 V to V{REF} .
 If this pin is tied to V{LOGIC} , both DACs output a span of 0 V to 2 × V{REF} .
 9 11 VLOGIC Digital Power Supply.
-Voltage ranges from 1.8 V to 5.5 V. 10 12 A0 Address Input.
+Voltage ranges from 1.62 V to 5.5 V. 10 12 A0 Address Input.
 Sets the first LSB of the 7-bit slave address.
 11 13 SCL Serial Clock Line.
-This is used in conjunction with the SDA line to clock data into or out of the 24-bit input register.
+This is used in conjunction with the SDA line to clock data into or out of the 24- bit input register.
 12 14 A1 Address Input.
 Sets the second LSB of the 7-bit slave address.
 13 15 RESET Asynchronous Reset Input.
 The RESET input is falling edge sensitive.
 When RESET is low, all LDAC pulses are ignored.
 When RESET is activated, the input register and the DAC register are updated with zero scale or midscale, depending on the state of the RSTSEL pin.
+If the pin is forced low at power-up, the POR circuit does not initialize correctly until the pin is released.
 14 16 RSTSEL Power-On Reset Select.
 Tying this pin to GND powers up both DACs to zero scale.
-Tying this pin to VLOGIC powers up both DACs to midscale.
+Tying this pin to V {LOGIC} powers up both DACs to midscale.
 15 1 V {REF} Reference Voltage.
-The AD5697R has a common reference pin.
+The AD5338R has a common reference pin.
 When using the internal reference, this is the reference output pin.
 When using an external reference, this is the reference input pin.
 The default for this pin is as a reference output.
-17 Not applicable EPAD Exposed Pad.
+Not applicable EPAD Exposed Pad.
 The exposed pad must be tied to GND.